mccordnate/mccordnate.github.io/_posts/2015-11-04-an-introduction.md

 >At what point is someone qualified enough to write a blog post about something?

-Currently, I'm not really sure when someone desides they can teach others about something.
+Currently, I'm not really sure when someone decides they can teach others about something.
 It would seem that one needs a good understanding, however, teaching something is one of the best ways to learn it meaning that sooner rather than later might be better. **Be ready for some experimentation.**

 Well, that's all really.
 I wanted to keep things brief to not scare people off.
 Thanks for making it through this.
 Time for a fun and wild ride (Hopefully, I've never done a good job keeping up with blogging in the past).